tactful-ai/OPA/README.md

 - **CLI Tools:** Both the OPAL server and OPAL client come with command-line interface (CLI) tools, simplifying various management, configuration, and monitoring tasks.

+- **Git Repository Sync:** OPAL's integration with Git repositories enhances version control for policies, streamlining collaboration and providing a history of policy modifications.

 ## Workflow and Change Management

 OPAL provides versatile methods to accommodate changes and updates: